getnamo/GlobalEventSystem-Unreal/README.md

 Each emit is a multi-cast to all valid bound receivers.
 If the parameters don't match you'll be warned in the log with fairly verbose messages while emitting to all other valid targets.

-Consider optionally attaching interfaces to your receivers to keep message types structured.
+Consider optionally using and extending GESReceiver components or attaching interfaces to your receiving function owners to keep messaging organized.

 ### Emit Event